TAC-Insight/third-party-loadout/README.md

 ## API Implementation Notes

 > [!IMPORTANT]
-> The Fast-Weigh application can be run on any network IP and runs in the browser.
+> **CORS**: The Fast-Weigh application can be run on any network IP and runs in the browser.
 Your API Implementation MUST allow `GET` and `POST` requests from any origin.

 **Helpful Links**: